ZSHJoanna/pycs-diy/docs/tutorial/basic_lc.rst

 Importing from simple tab-separated files
 """""""""""""""""""""""""""""""""""""""""

-The function :py:func:`pycs3.gen.lc_func.flexibleimport` does essentially the same as :py:func:`pycs.gen.lc_func.rdbimport`, but for simpler input files that do not have headers :
+The function :py:func:`pycs3.gen.lc_func.flexibleimport` does essentially the same as :py:func:`pycs3.gen.lc_func.rdbimport`, but for simpler input files that do not have headers :

 ::